zenorocha/wedocs/email/java/index.md

 This section assumes that you already have the **WeDeploy CLI** installed and **Docker** running.
 Make sure to [visit the installation guide](/docs/intro/using-the-cli.html) if you need help setting that up.

+We also feature code snippets using the API Client, [visit this guide](/docs/intro/using-the-api-client.html) in order to start using it.

 <!-- </article> -->

 <!-- <article id="running-locally"> -->